GalleryPlanner: Complete User Guide

 - Tidy Up (Snap): Cleans and aligns an existing layout

-- Review the result—if you don't love it, click "Generate" again for a new arrangement
+- Review the result—if you don't love it, click "Regenerate Layouts" for a new arrangement

 Pro tip: Use Auto-Layout as a starting point, then manually adjust frames to personalize the design.